 3. Collect items throughout the day

 A travel journal should be more than just pen and paper.
 Get creative by including little pieces you acquire throughout the day like brochures, receipts and newspapers.
 This helps tell your story in a bigger, more accurate way, and it also makes it fun to look back through.
+I packed my Eiffel Tower scissors, which allowed me to include fun itty bitties and are darling themselves.

 Travel journaling is an investment time and energy-wise, but it forces you to reflect on your experiences so that these memories live much longer than just your one-week vacation.